 100 Clark Street

-The sprinkler area at Clark Street playground sits on a rubber surface so even the youngest kids can join in on the fun.
+The sprinkler area at Clark Street playground sits on a rubber surface so even the youngest kids can join the fun.
 Rings spray out water that kids can run through.
 Water sprays from above and fountains shoot up.
 Aqua shoes are optional, but handy to have when kids want to go from the sprinklers to the playground.
 The adjacent playground is popular too, with its modern equipment, rope climbing tower, and shady benches and tables.
 FREE

 Eisenhower Park — East Meadow